-• The development of an early warning system (this must have observable indicators) to identify imminent threats to vulnerable groups; The development of POC-related Information Requirements to enable early warning and improve situational awareness; Specific POC tasks are allocated to subordinate units; Joint planning for POC tasks; The rehearsal of potential POC tasks; Maintains a QRF for POC tasks. • Maintains a QNF 101 FOC tasks.
+• The development of an early warning system (this must have observable indicators) to identify imminent threats to vulnerable groups; • The development of POC-related Information Requirements to enable early warning and improve situational awareness; Specific POC tasks are allocated to subordinate units; • Joint planning for POC tasks; The rehearsal of potential POC tasks; Maintains a QRF for POC tasks.
 The unit includes POC-related information requirements in its Information Acquisition Plan (IAP); The unit conducts meetings with communities, including separate meetings with women, youth and different ethnic and religious groups.
 Whenever possible, this is carried out by Engagement Platoon members, ideally with community liaison assistants present.
 The unit conducts patrols (joint, if possible) that involve direct engagement with the local population, civil authorities, and/or other relevant actors in its area of operations, while ensuring that the engagement does not expose civilians to risk.
 Pre-emption Processes are established for information sharing and coordination on POC threats with local and international organizations (where appropriate).
-The unit informs higher headquarters and/or civilian counterparts of any indications of increased threat to civilians (including information that could inform civilian-led approaches/actions); The unit adopts a credible deterrent posture in potential POC threat areas through proactive operations, including but not limited to: Patrolling.
-The establishment of Checkpoint and Observation Posts.
+The unit informs higher headquarters and/or civilian counterparts of any indications of increased threat to civilians (including information that could inform civilian-led approaches/actions); morm cryman-icu approactics/ actions), The unit adopts a credible deterrent posture in potential POC threat areas through proactive operations, including but not limited to: un ough proactive operations, including but not ininted to.
+Patrolling. e The establishment of Checkpoint and Observation Posts.
 Conoy Escorts.
 The unit develops and rehearses contingency plans to respond to threats to civilians (including through table top and other exercises).
-Response & Access The unit regrands quickly, presetively and enpropriately (within the DOE) to The unit responds quickly, proactively and appropriately (within the ROE) to credible imminent threat of violence against civilians.
-The unit actablishes a contra protective environment for humanitaries The unit establishes a secure protective environment for humanitarian actors.
-The unit reason do to requests for assistance from how him with the set The unit responds to requests for assistance from humanitarian actors, within ROE and capabilities.
-The unit prioritizes requests for home site in a state of the second state of the seco The unit prioritizes requests for humanitarian assistance (convoy escorts) during times of increased threat to civilians or humanitarian actors.
+Response & Access The unit responds quickly, proactively and appropriately (within the ROE) to credible imminent threat of violence against civilians. Ť The unit establishes a secure protective environment for humanitarian actors.
+The unit responds to requests for assistance from humanitarian actors, within ROE and capabilities.
+The unit prioritizes requests for humanitarian assistance (convoy escorts) during times of increased threat to civilians or humanitarian actors.
 The unit is prepared to conduct evacuation operations.
 The unit rehearses evacuation operations.
-A Quick Reaction Force/Reserve is maintained to react quickly on emerging POC related threats. ו טר ורומונע ווו למוס.
+A Quick Reaction Force/Reserve is maintained to react quickly on emerging POC related threats.
+1